 How are they doing it?
 By inviting people into a deeper story.

-I’ve been amazed by how much a simple story can be shared by ordinary people and, in effect, change everything.
+For me, using this potent tool is not an option; I've seen the good can that can result.
+I've been amazed by how much a simple story can be shared by ordinary people and, in effect, change everything.

-Just last week, I saw this when over 10,000 people signed a petition to tell the world about a small orphanage in Haiti that was trafficking children.
+Not too long ago week, I saw this when over 10,000 people signed a petition to tell the world about a small orphanage in Haiti that was trafficking children.

-We invited people to be a part of another story — one that didn’t end with seventy orphans being trafficked — and they (you) responded.
+We invited people to be a part of another story, one that didn't end with seventy orphans being trafficked, and they responded.
+A few days later, the Haitian government intervened.
+The orphanage was shut down, and the children now have a new home.

 2. Community over self-centeredness

-It seems that even movie stars want more than a stage and microphone.
+Shaun King saw this when he started tweeting about child trafficking, and celebrities like Eva Longoria took note.
+Even movie stars want more than a stage and microphone.
 They want to make a difference.
-They long to play a role in a story worth telling — to be part of the global community.
+They long to play a role in a story worth telling, to be part of the global community.

 3. Hope over despair

-But when you connect people together through social media, they may stumble upon another story.
+The world is a dark place.
+At times, it can even seem hopeless.
+But when you connect people together through social media, they stumble upon another story.

 Why?
-Because her transparency brings them hope.
+Because transparency brings hope.

 We have a choice

-Of course, it also makes it easier for marketers and sleaze bags to misuse these tools for short-term gain.
-But that’s the risk you run anytime you tap into something powerful.
+A “following” doesn't have to be just another stroke of the ego.
+It can be an opportunity to be part of something bigger than yourself.
+And social media makes this possible like never before.
+Of course, it also makes it easier for marketers and anarchists to misuse such tools for short-term gain.
+But that's the risk you take anytime you tap into something powerful.

 The choice is yours.